+49 (0) 421 9600-10

 Hall space in large and small - Bremen convinces with it © WFB/Jonas Ginter

-Bremen is Germany's eleventh largest city yet, if you compare the rental prices there with other major cities, rents in Bremen are relatively low.
+Bremen is Germany's eleventh largest city.
+Yet, if you compare the rental prices there with other major cities, rents in Bremen are relatively low.
 Despite experiencing a slight rise, the price per square metre for warehousing remains stable.
-The average price per square metre for logistics property is 3.31 EUR (in 2020), making it up to 30 percent cheaper than Hamburg.
+The average price per square metre for logistics property is is between 3 and 7 euros per square metre, lower than in other comparably sized locations in conurbations, where prices start at 5-7 euros per square metre.

 The rents for office space and residential property are equally reasonable.
 Average prices here are consistently lower than in other major German cities.